This post contains affiliate links.

 We love smoothies around here.
-We’ve got green smoothies and mango smoothies even an ultimate guide to making smoothies.
+We’ve got green smoothies and mango smoothies even an ultimate guide to making fruit smoothies.

 But the thing is, smoothies often lack protein which is such an important part of starting your day!